-Having gained recognition for his work as a freelance photographer in some of the world's main conflicts areas, in recent years Knoth’s work has seen a shift towards a more documentary and contemporary approach.
-Robert Knoth now predominantly works as an autonomous photographer, often on longer term documentaries.
+Having gained recognition for their freelance work in some of the world's main conflicts areas, in recent years Robert Knoth and Antoinette de Jong’s work has seen a shift towards a more autonomous and contemporary approach with a focus on longer term documentaries.

 In their highly personal work they aim to show the layered complexity of various social, economic or political issues and the effects they have on the lives of ordinary people.More Information

 Robert Knoth and Antoinette de Jong undertook multiple trips to Japan following the tsunami and nuclear disaster of 2011.
 In the deserted landscape around Fukushima, at times they felt like archaeologists from the future: trying to understand what happened in a distant past when a mysterious force resulted in the evacuation of villages, buildings, fields, and forests, and only a residue of human presence was left behind.

 Two centuries earlier, the medical doctor, scientist, and naturalist Franz Philip von Siebold gathered artefacts, plant and animal specimens, block print images, and paintings in Japan.
 His collection illustrates how Japanese culture is deeply rooted in and inspired by nature.
 Siebold’s work is exemplary of the “Age of Exploration” in which explorers travelled the globe to discover and uncover the secrets of the natural world and all its treasures for the use and benefit of humankind.
 This age can be seen as a prequel to “the Anthropocene”, starting roughly in the mid-20th century, during which Planet Earth has been profoundly changed by human activity.